 The nodes can become inflamed locally (local inguinal lymphadenitis) or throughout the body (generalized lymphadenitis).
 Unilateral inflammation usually occurs when an infectious agent enters the lymphatic system from the outside, while bilateral inflammation indicates an infectious process involving internal organs.

-Lymphadenitis can refer to inflammation:
+Lymphadenitis may refer to inflammation:

 Lymphadenitis is also distinguished: